nzeisenberg/nfl_project/README.md

 - Stats: Dataset uploaded to Kaggle by user CVIAXMIWNPTR, with a row for each game played in the NFL since 2002, and a column for the home team, away team, and each team's statistical output in the game for a variety of statistics. https://www.kaggle.com/datasets/cviaxmiwnptr/nfl-team-stats-20022019-espn

 # The Model
-The model utilizes sci-kit learn features and is a logistic regression model.
+The model utilizes aggregated prediction probabilties from four classification models (Courtesy of scikit-learn):
+- Logistic Regression
+- Support Vector Classification
+- Random Forest Classification
+- Multi-Layer Perceptron Classification

+The model takes the mean of all prediction probabilities to create an aggregated prediction probabiltiy
+- The label prediction is either 0 or 1 (the probability rounded to either 0 or 1)
+- The model selects certain games based on a confidence threshold
+- The threshold ensures the model predicts over 20% of games with over 70% accuracy

+# Features of Model
-Game facts being considered in the model:
+Game facts being considered:
 - If the favorite is home or away (Discrete)
 - If the game is divisional (Discrete)
 - If the game is a playoff game (Discrete)
+- What week of the NFL season the game occured

-Team statistical per game averages being considered in the model (for both teams):
+Team statistical per game averages considered in the model (for both teams):
 - Passing yards
 - Passing yards allowed
 - Rushing yards
 - Rushing yards allowed
 - Turnovers
 - Against the spread record
+- Win % entering the game

+# Labels
 The model yields a prediction of either "COVER" or "NO COVER"
 COVER: The favorite exceeds their handicap, winning by more than expected NO COVER: The favorite does not exceed their handicap, either winning by less than expected or losing.

-# Flask Website
-The flask website is a local developmental server that takes in inputs and provides a prediction based on user inputs.
-For each team statsitic, a custom link is provided to statmuse.com, a reliable sports database that will relay each statstic to the user for conveninent input.
-It will yield one of two predictions: "COVER" or "NO COVER".